-Rutgers Master Gardeners are trained volunteers who assist deliver horticulture programs and information to the general public in New Jersey.
-Anyone with an interest in gardening and a commitment to volunteer service can become a Rutgers Master Gardener.
+Rutgers Master Gardeners are trained volunteers who assist deliver horticulture programs and information to the general public in New Jersey under the direction of the Rutgers Master Gardener Coordinator in the county.
+Anyone with an interest in horticulture and a commitment to volunteer service can become a Rutgers Master Gardener.
 No previous education or training in horticulture is required.

-Volunteers learn about horticulture, assist with answering questions from the public through the Rutgers Master Gardener Helpline, and work within their communities to educate the public on horticultural and natural resource issues through teaching events and horticultural demonstration sites.
+Volunteers learn about horticulture, assist with answering questions from the public about horticulture-related topics, through the Rutgers Master Gardener Helpline, and work within their communities to educate the public on horticultural and natural resource issues through teaching events and horticultural educational demonstration sites.

-Volunteers work throughout Gloucester County on various horticultural activities.
-(See below.)
+Volunteers work throughout Gloucester County on various educational and outreach horticultural activities.

 Upon completion of their training, Rutgers Master Gardeners are asked to volunteer 60 hours within one year of completing their training and 35 hours annually to remain as an active Rutgers Master Gardener.